-Given a lexicographically minimal interval $[p,q]$ for an element $a\in G^r$, one can conjugate $a$ into $\LSSS(a)$ using \mFunction{ConjToInterval}{$a,p,q,\|\Delta\| -1$}, and then compute the entire $\LSSS(a)$ using Algorithm~\ref{C[p,q]}.
-The computation the lexicographically minimal interval for an element $a$ is performed by Algorithm~\ref{LMI}.
+Given a lexicographically minimal interval $[p,q]$ for an element $a\in G^r$, we can conjugate the element $a$ into $\LSSS(a)$ using \mFunction{ConjugateToInterval}{$a,p,q,\|\Delta\| -1$}, and then compute the entire $\LSSS(a)$ using Algorithm~\ref{C[p,q]}.
+Algorithm~\ref{LMI} computes the lexicographically minimal interval for an element $a$.
 Analogous assertions hold for $\LSSS'(a)$.